mathewjose251/pythonworks/Readme.md

-This FIle is a TODO list and progress for Python classes 23 June 2020
+This File is a TODO list and progress for Python classes 26 June:Introduction to UI programming
+25 June::<NO HW : Due to backlog>
+24 June:<NO HW : Due to backlog>
+23 June 2020
 ----------
 No daily updates found  for days: